IgorKrupenja/buerokratt-mcp/README.md

 Currently available rules:

 - `global` - Global rules that apply to all modules
-- `service-module` - Service Module specific rules
+- `Service-Module` - Service Module specific rules
 - `shared-backend` - Shared backend rules (SQL, Ruuter)
 - `shared-frontend` - Shared frontend rules (React, CSS)

 Planned:

+- [ ] **Cursor known issue**: Sometimes Cursor reports "Failed to open SSE stream: Conflict" errors.
+This does not actually affect the usage of the MCP server.
 - [ ] Add support for more modules.
 - [ ] Add OAuth2 support for authentication.
 - [ ] Cache rules in memory if needed.
 Check with `measure-load-time` script.
 But this should be very fast with Bun.